-Specifically, ADNI 1 data [8] indicate the following:
+Specifically, ADNI 1 data (Aisen 2009) indicate:

 - a.
 The CDR-SB is a powerful outcome measure in mild AD and MCI. - b.
-In MCI, the ADAS-cog13 (which includes delayed word recall and number cancellation tasks) is superior to the ADAS-cog11 in a 24-month trial. - c.
-Covariates reduce samples sizes by 10%-15% in LMCI and mild AD. - d.
-Selection of LMCI subjects using CSF $A\beta{42}$ reduces sample sizes.
+In MCI, the ADAS-cog13 (which includes delayed word recall and number cancellation tasks) is superior to the ADAS-cog11 in a 24 month trial. - c.
+Covariates reduce samples sizes by 10-15 % in LMCI and mild AD - d.
+Selection of LMCI subjects using CSF $A\beta{42}$ reduces sample sizes

-Rate of change designs in comparison with survival to dementia designs, and the effect of biomarker selection and covariates.
+Rate of change designs in comparison to survival to dementia designs, and the impact of biomarker selection and covariates